Danysevian/ESP8266-Captive-Portal-with-Router-Logo/README.md

 by everyone who uses it.
 Seeing the project come to fruition and knowing that it has the potential to positively impact others is a truly rewarding experience.
 Thank you for allowing me to be a part of this journey, and I look forward to seeing where it goes from here.

+You can upload the code via .bin( i put the bin files because you can change the SSID name without remake the code) or you can use Arduino Ide.

 Changing the SSID: ▶️ 172.0.0.1/ssid◀️
 Clearing the passwords: ▶️ 172.0.0.1/clear◀️
 To see saved passwords: ▶️ 172.0.0.1/pass◀️